 1980s Microwave

 In the 1980s, microwaves became more common, causing a shift in where and how people consumed snacks.
-Instead of going to the movies to enjoy handfuls of pop, people could eat it almost instantly in their own homes.
-Today, only 30% of all popcorn is consumed outside the home.
+Instead of going to the movies to enjoy handfuls of popcorn, people could eat it almost instantly in their own homes.

 #1 Consumer of Popcorn